Yaw-VR/yaw-vr.github.io/docs/hardware/yaw3/balance.md

 # Balancing the Simulator

-As you add peripherals and your own body weight the centre of balance may change, there is a place to add weight plates behind the seat to counter-balance the added load.
+As you add peripherals and your body weight to the simulator, the center of balance may shift.
+To counterbalance the added load, add weight plates located behind the seat.
 This adjustment helps maintain stability and control during operation.

-Your aim is that the chair maintains neutral balance when you are sitting in the seat while the simulator is powered off.
+**Goal:** achieve neutral balance when sitting in the seat with the simulator powered off.

-The maximum diameter of weight plates you can fit in this area is 240mm, the maximum height of combined weight plates using the provided holding bolt is 44mm.
+**Tip:** Move seat forward/backwards to reduce the amount of weight you need to add.

+**Weight Plate Specifications:**

+- Maximum Diameter: 240mm
+- Maximum Height (combined using provided holding bolt): 44mm

-3D models that help keep the both Olympic and Non-olympic weight plates centrally located so they don't move side were created by ItsVRK and are freely available at <a href="https://makerworld.com/en/models/632564" target="_blank">Yaw 3 Motion Simulator Weight Plate Guide</a>.
+For precise placement, 3D models that centralize both Olympic and Non-Olympic weight plates have been created by ItsVRK.
+These models are freely available at <a href="https://makerworld.com/en/models/632564" target="_blank">Yaw 3 Motion Simulator Weight Plate Guide</a>.